colemickens/azure-archlinux-packer/README.md

 2. That's it!
 Really!

+## Caveats

+1. This is not supported by me (Cole Mickens).

+2. This is not supported by Microsoft or Azure.

+3. This is not supported by ArchLinux.

+4. The `walinuxagent` in this image isn't fully functional.
+This can lead to **real issues**, such as the VM failing to resize or extensions failing to provision.

 ## Advanced

 ### Local Mirror

 The `local-mirror` directory includes a script that will run `nginx` as a reverse, caching proxy in front of some Arch Linux mirrors.
 Make sure to `export ENABLE_PACMAN_CACHE=y` to enable usage.

+This greatly, greatly speeds up the image build process.